guinetn/browserLocalHomepage/assets/books/dotnet/types/val/span.md

-Span<T> - a fast synchronous accessor of a continuous chunk of memory.
+Span&lt;T&gt; - a fast synchronous accessor of a continuous chunk of memory.
 It’s not the memory, it’s just a really performance friendly view of it.
-Memory<T> - an actual memory chunk, that can be passed wherever needed and accessed using its fast synchronous accessor Span<T>.
+Memory&lt;T&gt; - an actual memory chunk, that can be passed wherever needed and accessed using its fast synchronous accessor Span&lt;T&gt;.
-ReadOnlySpan<T> - a span but readonly
+ReadOnlySpan&lt;T&gt; - a span but readonly
-ReadOnlyMemory<T> - a memory but readonly
+ReadOnlyMemory&lt;T&gt; - a memory but readonly
-ReadOnlySequence<T> - a linked list of ReadOnlyMemory<T> elements.
+ReadOnlySequence&lt;T&gt; - a linked list of ReadOnlyMemory&lt;T&gt; elements.
 It provides a special case properties for its convenient usage where it contains a single element.

 C# 7.2 Ref struct: cannot be placed on the managed heap